Folger Shakespeare Library: West garden

 Sculptor Brenda Putnam was hired in May 1930 to design a sculpture of Puck for a garden on the west side of the building.
 Decades of exposure weakened the statue, and after Puck's right hand was found across the street at the Library of Congress in 2000, the original piece was moved.
-It now sits above the entrance to the Elizabethan Theatre, and an aluminum statue replaced the original in the garden.
+It now sits near the gift shop on the west side of the building.

 The west garden's lawn shrank during the 1959 additions to the library, when part of its space was paved for a new staff parking area.

 Renovations

-The Folger Library and Theatre have undergone major renovations over the past six years, with the building being closed to daytime visitors since January 2020.
-The building reopened on June 21, 2024.
+The Folger Library and Theatre underwent major renovations from 2018-2024, closed to daytime visitors from January 2020 until its reopening on June 21, 2024.
 The renovations added a new learning lab, new exhibits, outdoor gardens featuring a new Juliet balcony, and a reimagined great hall with a cafe (Quill & Crumb).

 Library

 Collection

 The Folger houses the world's largest collection of Shakespeare-related material, from the 16th century to the present.
 The library is best known for its 82 copies of the 1623 First Folio (of which only 235 known copies survive) and over 200 quartos of Shakespeare's individual plays.
 Not restricted to Shakespeare, the Folger owns the world's third largest collection of English books printed before 1641, as well as substantial holdings of continental and later English imprints.
 The collection includes a wealth of items related to performance history: 250,000 playbills, 2,000 promptbooks, costumes, recordings and props.
 It also holds upwards of 90,000 paintings, prints, drawings, photographs, sculptures and other works of art.

 The Folger's first catalog of its collection began in 1935, when Edwin Willoughby, a scholar of library science and the First Folio, began to catalog the book collection based on Alfred W. Pollard and Gilbert Richard Redgrave's Short-Title Catalogue.
 Though Willoughby developed a unique classification system based on the Folger's needs, in the late 1940s the Folger adopted that of the Library of Congress.
-In 1996, Folger staff and readers were given access to Hamnet, the collection's online catalog; the site became available to the public in 2000.
-Hamnet was retired in June 2022.
+In 1996, Folger staff and readers were given access to "Hamnet", the collection's first online catalog; the site became available to the public in 2000.